 - guidance for potential facilitators of the local workshops

-- a networking opportunity for various members of the Irish community
+- networking for members of the Irish community

 - consultation with Irish groups of all kinds, including language, culture, sports and more